TolulopeFasola/Covid-19-Pandemic-Analysis/README.md

 ## Data Source

-The data set used for this analysis is the “Covid19 clean.csv”, was gotten from Kaggle.
-This file contain information about total death, active, active, recovered cases.
+The data set used for this analysis is the “Covid-19 clean.csv”, was gotten from Kaggle.
+This file contain information about total death, active, recovered and confirmed cases.
 The data also includes countries the pandemic affected.

 ## Tools and skills